Radcliffe History, Family Crest & Coats of Arms

-Where did the English Radcliffe family come from?
-What is the English Radcliffe family crest and coat of arms?
-When did the Radcliffe family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Radcliffe family history?Radcliffe is a name that was brought to England by the ancestors of the Radcliffe family when they migrated to the region after the Norman Conquest in 1066.
-The Radcliffe family lived in Nottingham, at Radcliffe.
-The name of this place translates as red cliff, and indicates that originally the town was distinguished by its proximity to such a landmark on the east side of Irwell.
+Radcliffe is a name that was brought to England by the ancestors of the Radcliffe family when they migrated to the region after the Norman Conquest in 1066.
+The Radcliffe family lived in Lancashire, at Radcliffe.
+The name of this place translates as red cliff, from its Saxon origin and indicates that originally the town was distinguished by its proximity to such a landmark on the east side of Irwell.

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Radcliffe have been found, including Radcliffe, Radcliff, Radclyffe, Ratliffe, Ratliff, Ratlife and many more.